woojoo666/Class/README.md

 - Easy subclassing
 - Accessing parent class and parent functions

-To use it, just include the `Class.js` file in your page.
+To use it, just include `Class.js` in your page.
 The `testClass.html` file is just an example.
 For an in-depth tutorial, read on!

 Declaring a new Class or Subclass
 ---------------------------------